ufo-kit/ufo-core/docs/source/api/ufo-0.2.rst

     API.

-.. c:function:: UfoPluginManager* ufo_plugin_manager_new()
+.. c:function:: UfoPluginManager* ufo_plugin_manager_new(UfoConfiguration* config)

+    Create a plugin manager object to instantiate filter objects.
+When a config object is passed to the constructor, its search-path property is added to the internal search paths.

+    :param config: A :c:type:`UfoConfiguration` object or ``NULL``.

-    Create a new plugin manager object
+    :returns: A new plugin manager object.

-    :returns: None

-.. c:function:: void ufo_plugin_manager_add_paths(UfoPluginManager* self, gchar* paths)

-    Add paths from which to search for modules

-    :param paths: Zero-terminated string containing a colon-separated list of absolute paths

 .. c:function:: UfoFilter* ufo_plugin_manager_get_filter(UfoPluginManager* self, gchar* name)

     Load a :c:type:`UfoFilter` module and return an instance.
-The shared object name is constructed as "libfilter@name.so".
+The shared object name must be * constructed as "libfilter@name.so".

     :param name: Name of the plugin.